|Samantha MacKenzie, Creator.|

 THIS IS MY FIRST INTERNATIONAL TRAVEL, HOW CAN YOU HELP?

-I will send you a packing list if needed.
+As part of your booking process, you will get a packing list and a list of Edinburgh recommendations for outside of your tour time.
 We will do the driving for you (on the left hand side).
 We'll tell you which airports to avoid if you are flying.
-I will assist you with recommendations if you want to extend your stay in Scotland beyond the tour week.
+There is also the Prior tours Blog, in which prior guests share their tour experiences.
 Back to top

 SHOULD I CONSIDER ARRIVING A DAY EARLY?